howerj/libforth/forth.md

 are different types of FORTH words; *immediate* and *compiling* words, *internal* and *defined* words and finally *visible* and *invisible* words.

+Suffice to say the distinction between a machine word and a FORTH word can lead to some confusion.

 * *The* dictionary